 Ian acts as Director of Research in the School of GeoSciences, and recently served as a member of the HEFCE Research Excellence Framework (REF) Panel on Earth Systems and Environmental Sciences.
 He is currently a member of the Research Advisory Forum of the Scottish Energy Technology Partnership (ETP) and the Scottish Regional Advisory Group for Enhanced Learning and Research for Humanitarian Assistance (ELRHA)

 He served as a member of the International commission on earthquake forecasting for civil protection, chaired by Tom Jordan, following the destructive earthquake in L'Aquila, Italy.
-An executive summary of its findings and recommendations was published on the Italian Civil protection website in 2010.
-Its full report followed in 2011.
+It's peer-reviewed full report, including findings and recommendations, was published in 2011.

 Ian gave the Bullerwell lecture in Geophysics in 1997, and moderated the Nature debate on earthquake prediction in 1999.
 He was elected a fellow of the Royal Society of Edinburgh (RSE) in 2009, and completed a Scottish Government/RSE research support fellowship in 2011.
 He was awarded the Louis Néel Medal of the European Union of Geosciences in April 2014.